Hosted by the Centre for Societal Risk Research (CSR), RisCon26 will take place at Karlstad University, Sweden.

 T2.2 Health-related societal risks — societal impact of climate change on health, vulnerability of populations, social determinants of risk.

 T3.
-Preparedness, Response, and Capacity Building
+Preparedness, response, and capacity building

 In this sub-theme, we focus on preparedness, response, and capabilities for future events.
 We also emphasize the implementation of practical measures and the use of training and simulation to build capacity (tools and methods).